nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 }
 ````

 In this example we pass directly the rtmp settings, 'url' and 'stream'.
 If a 'config.source.h5live.rtmp' object is declared, it will be overwritten.
-This will result for websocket in a connection string like this:
+This will result htmlFor websocket in a connection string like this:

 `wss://bintu-play.nanocosmos.de/h5live/stream/?url=rtmp%3A%2F%2Fbintu-play.nanocosmos.de%3A80%2Fplay&stream=dtHSa-aEWRT&custom_param=very_custom&cid=405498&pid=43377944190`

-This version also contains fixes for a wrong buffering state detection on iOS and one for the view.
+This version also contains fixes htmlFor a wrong buffering state detection on iOS and one htmlFor the view.
 In the view now a configured 'scaling' mode will be keeped over the whole lifetime of the player.

 ### **Changelog**